zonender/react-redux-webpack2-starter/README.md

  in which the course details are added, the best approach would be to create a separate component to hold our html, but for the sake of simplicity, we will add our form directly in our CoursePage component.

-01. ) Add a constructor to initialize state for the form in the constructor, again for simplicity we will assume a course has only a title for now:
+01. ) Open src/components/course/CoursesPage.js and add a constructor function to initialize state for the form in the constructor, again for simplicity we will assume a course has only a title for now:

     ```
     constructor(props, context) {